patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/processingXML.png)

 Note:
-While I was building my website, I **needed to figure out how to work with XML files**...
+While I was building my website, I needed to figure out how to work with XML files...
 ...so I searched for “processing XML,” and in the first of many synchronicities, I ended up here...

 --